LogicMonitor DataMagic

 "FakeExecutionTime" : "YYYY-MM-DD HH:mm:SS"

-To be used prior to the “Database” section, for testing.
-Allows you to fake when the sync occurs so that it can be done e.g. in a previous month
+To be used within the “Database” section, for testing.
+Allows you to fake when the sync occurs so that it can be done e.g. in a previous month.

 "LimitAlertSyncToDataSourceAppliesTo" : true